This post may contain affiliate links. Please see my disclosure policy for details.

-This completely new experience allows you to immerse yourself into the Hogwarts Forbidden Forest where you’ll encounter your favourite characters, some magical creatures and get involved in all sorts of spell-binding experiences on the way!
+This completely new experience allows you to immerse yourself into the Hogwarts Forbidden Forest where you’ll encounter your favourite characters, and some magical creatures and get involved in all sorts of spell-binding experiences on the way.

 Here is my complete Harry Potter Forbidden Forest Experience review and all the magical reasons to visit!

 What is the Harry Potter Forbidden Forest Experience?

 The Harry Potter Forbidden Forest Experience is an official Wizarding World event held at Arley Hall and Gardens in Cheshire.

 It’s one of the newest immersive magical experiences that Potterheads will absolutely love to attend this year!

 It’s a chance for muggles, witches, and wizards of all houses to walk through the Forbidden Forest of Hogwarts at night time.